Gazprom: Origins

 In 1943, during World War II, the government of the Soviet Union developed a domestic gas industry.
 In 1965, it centralized gas exploration, development, and distribution within the Ministry of Gas Industry.
-In the 1970s and 1980s, the Ministry of Gas Industry found large natural gas reserves in Siberia, the Ural region and the Volga Region.
-The Soviet Union became a major gas producer.
-In August 1989, under the leadership of minister of Gas Industry of the Soviet Union (1985-1989) Viktor Chernomyrdin, the Ministry of Gas Industry was renamed the State Gas Concern Gazprom, and became the Soviet Union's first state run corporate enterprise.
+In the 1970s and 1980s, the Ministry of Gas Industry found large natural gas reserves in Siberia, the Ural region, and the Volga Region.
+The Soviet Union became a significant producer of gas.
+In August 1989, under the leadership of the minister of Gas Industry of the Soviet Union (1985-1989) Viktor Chernomyrdin, the Ministry of Gas Industry was renamed the State Gas Concern Gazprom, and became the Soviet Union's first state-run corporate enterprise.
 In late 1991, when the Soviet Union dissolved, gas industry assets were transferred to newly established national companies, such as Naftogaz and Turkmengaz.
 Gazprom kept assets located in Russia and secured a monopoly in the gas sector.

 Privatization

-In December 1992, when Boris Yeltsin, the Russian President, appointed Viktor Chernomyrdin, Gazprom's Chairman, his Prime Minister, the company's political influence increased.
+In December 1992, when Boris Yeltsin, the Russian president, appointed Viktor Chernomyrdin, Gazprom's chairman, his prime minister, the company's political influence increased.
 Rem Viakhirev took the chairmanship of Gazprom's Board of Directors and Managing Committee.
 Following the Decree of the President of the Russian Federation of 5 November 1992, and the Resolution of the Government of Russia of 17 February 1993, Gazprom became a joint-stock company.
 Gazprom began to distribute shares under the voucher method.
 (Each Russian citizen received vouchers to purchase shares of formerly state-owned companies).
 By 1994, 33% of Gazprom's shares had been bought by 747,000 members of the public, mostly in exchange for vouchers.
 Fifteen percent of the stock was allocated to Gazprom employees.
 The state retained 40% of the shares.
 That amount was gradually lowered to thirty-eight percent.
 Trading of Gazprom's shares was heavily regulated.
-Foreigners were prohibited from owning more than nine-percent of the shares.
+Foreigners were prohibited from owning more than nine percent of the shares.
 In October 1996, 1% of Gazprom's equity was offered for sale to foreigners as Global Depository Receipts.
 In 1997, Gazprom offered a bond issue of US$2.5 billion.

 Chernomyrdin, as Prime Minister of Russia, ensured Gazprom avoided tight state regulation.
 Gazprom evaded taxes, and the Government of Russia received little in dividends.
 Gazprom managers and board members, such as Chernomyrdin and the Gazprom Chief Executive Officer, Rem Viakhirev, engaged in asset-stripping.
 Gazprom assets were shared amongst their relatives.
-Itera, a gas trading company also received Gazprom assets.
+Itera, a gas trading company, also received Gazprom assets.
 In March 1998, for reasons unrelated to his activities at Gazprom, Chernomyrdin was fired by Yeltsin.
-On 30 June 1998, Chernomyrdin was made Chairman of the Board of Directors of Gazprom.
+On 30 June 1998, Chernomyrdin was made chairman of the board of directors of Gazprom.